Particular/docs.particular.net/nservicebus/transactional-session/index.md

 The endpoint receives the control message and processes it as follows:

 * Find the outbox record.
-  * If it exists, it hasn't been marked as dispatched, and there are pending operations, dispatch those operations, and set the outbox record as dispatched.
+  * If it exists, it hasn't been marked as dispatched, and there are pending operations they are dispatched, and the outbox record is set as dispatched.
   * If it doesn't exist, delay the processing of the control message.

 ## Failure scenarios